Activists urge 'Big Pharma' to be transparent on COVID-19 vaccine costs | Health

 Activists urge 'Big Pharma' to be transparent on COVID-19 vaccine costs

-Sanofi and GSK could not immediately be reached for comment.
+"There is no room for secrets during a pandemic and past experience tells us that we can't take pharma at their word without data to back up their claims," she said in a statement.
+Sanofi spokesman Nicolas Kressmann said in a response to Reuters: "Sanofi and GSK will apply a tiered pricing for COVAX, whereby lower income countries are intended to pay significantly lower prices for the adjuvanted vaccine than higher income countries.

+"The details of the contracts and discussions we are engaged in are confidential," he added.
 No company has shared information on research and development, clinical trials or manufacturing costs of potential COVID-19 vaccines, MSF said, adding this was vital for the public to assess prices set.

 More than half of the expected volume of doses of leading candidate vaccines has been bought up by 13% of the world, mainly high-income countries, the medical charity said.
 Human Rights Watch, in a separate report, said governments funding vaccines with public money should be transparent about terms and conditions attached.